 By now, there are few people who haven’t at least heard of the Apple TV+ hit series Ted Lasso.
-Perhaps especially now that we’ve made our way through Halloween 2021 when seemingly every dad dressed as the eponymous soccer coach.
 The series has been lauded by fans everywhere as a feel-good, positive show, which might give parents the idea that Ted Lasso is appropriate for kids.
 But before you tune in with the little ones, please read on.

 Ted Lasso stars Jason Sudeikis as the titular character, a former college football coach who arrives in England to take over with AFC Richmond, a popular soccer team full of difficult characters and a team owner named Rebecca Welton (played by Hannah Waddingham) who wants the team to tank.
 Despite struggling with being away from his own son and soon-to-be ex-wife back in the U.S., Lasso manages to be incessantly positive and upbeat.
 At first he grates on everyone’s nerves but soon has the team, and even Rebecca herself, singing his tune.